Medicine Hat: Modern founding

 In 1883, when the Canadian Pacific Railway (CPR) reached Medicine Hat and crossed the river, European Canadians established a town site.
 They named it from the First Nations legends.
 As growth took place, in 1889 Medicine Hat built the first hospital west of Winnipeg.
 The CPR established this town as a railway divisional point.
 The frontier settlement was incorporated as a town on October 31, 1898.
-In 1905 when the province of Alberta was founded, it took in Medicine Hat, which had formerly been in the district of Assiniboia.
+In 1905, when the province of Alberta was founded, it took in Medicine Hat, which had formerly been in the district of Assiniboia.
 Medicine Hat was incorporated as a city on May 9, 1906.
 The depot is still standing and has been a National Historic Site since 1992.

-Medicine Hat is halfway between Winnipeg and Vancouver, British Columbia, on the Pacific Coast.
+Medicine Hat is halfway between Winnipeg, Manitoba, and Vancouver, British Columbia, on the Pacific Coast.

-Medicine Hat was the site of a shocking triple murderer on April 23, 2006: 12-year-old Jasmine Richardson and 23-year-old Jeremy Allan Steinke were convicted of first degree murder in the stabbings of 42-year-old Jean-Marc "Marc" Richardson, 48-year-old Debra Richardson (née Doolan) and 8-year-old Tyler Jacob Richardson.
-Jasmine, who was 13 at time of her conviction, is called the youngest person in Canadian history of committing such heinous action, was sentenced to 10 years in prison and was released in May 2016 under a assumed name, Jeremy Steinke was sentenced to Life imprisonment without parole for 25 years.